 Diffusion of Innovation (DOI) is another theory that falls under community and organization participation models.
 The theory investigates how a new idea or health behavior is disseminated in a social structure or community and identifies what influences how quickly the idea or behavior is adopted.

-The adoption of new ideas depends on the type of innovation, communication channels, time and its social system.
+The adoption of new ideas depends on the type of innovation, communication channels, time and social system.
 According to the Health Communication Capacity Collaborative, the DOI model “highlights the uncertainties associated with new behaviors and helps public health program implementers consider ways to resolve these uncertainties.”

 When Should the Models Be Applied?